-This analysis covers every team up to their 20th game.
-(Amazingly, this follows on from my 10-game analysis.)
+This analysis covers every team up to its 20th game only.
+(Following from the 10-game analysis.)

 A quick summary of the alternative metric: